cwyner/cwyner/README.md

 My name is Charles Wyner, and I graduated from Georgia Tech in the Spring of 2025 with a Bachelor's of Science in Computer Science.

-🔭 I’m currently a Software Engineer I at Lead Out Software helping to integrate Divvy Contracts, our contract execution platform, with Salesforce to expand customer offerings.
+🔭 I’m currently a Software Engineer I at Lead Out Software working on our contract lifecycle management platform, Divvy Contracts.

 🌱 On the side, I'm working on:

 - a machine learning model that uses player data (statistics and historical match data) to predict the winners of professional tennis tournaments
 - a web app that deterministically solves the NYT Spelling Bee
+- a Spotify web-player device that manages plays and displays artwork of current song on screen

 📫 How to reach me: